 There is an option to Form Union or Form Assembly at the end of the Geometry sequence.
 What does this mean and when should I switch between them?

-The Geometry branch within the Model Builder consists of a sequence of Geometric operations.
-This can include sketches, geometric primitives, imported CAD files, Boolean operations, etc., that are used to describe the geometry that you want to model.
-At the end of this sequence, there is a Finalization step that can be set to either Form Union or Form Assembly.
-This choice has consequences in the CAD description, the physics settings, and the mesh used to discretize the geometry.
-This Knowledgebase describes the differences.
+The Geometry branch within the Model Builder consists of a sequence of geometry operations.
+This can include sketches, geometric primitives, imported CAD files, Boolean operations, etc., that are used to create the geometry that you want to model.
+At the end of this sequence, there is a Form Union node that can also be changed to Form Assembly.
+This choice has consequences in how the final geometric model used for the physics settings and for meshing, is generated.
+This Knowledge Base article describes the differences.

 This is the default method to generate the geometric model for the physics.
-It is equivalent to taking a Boolean union of all objects in the geometry sequence, thus creating a single geometry object composed of many different domains.
+It is equivalent to taking a Boolean union of all objects in the geometry sequence, and keeping interior boundaries, thus creating a single geometry object composed of many different domains.
 Any overlapping geometry objects will become a single object composed of different domains for each enclosed volume.
 This is illustrated in the image below, where three blocks of different sizes overlap in space.
-The result of the Form Union operation is shown with the different resultant domains in different colors.
+The result of the Form Union operation is shown with the different resulting domains in different colors.

 In the physics settings, each of these different domains can have different material properties.
 By default, continuity of the fields and the fluxes will be maintained across the interior boundaries and it is possible to add a variety of different discontinuity or jump conditions at interior boundaries for the various physics.

 Having a mesh that is conforming is required for all of the electromagnetic interfaces that are solving for (as dependent variables) two or three components of either the magnetic vector potential, the electric field or the magnetic field.
-Such interfaces require the elements to be conforming at all boundaries.
+Such interfaces require the mesh elements to be conforming at all boundaries.

 The physical implication of the Form Union step is that the domains in the model cannot slide or move relative to each other.
 This is due to the fact that the Form Union operation will form one interior boundary, between two domains, for each pair of touching boundaries, such that the resulting mesh will be connected (and conforming) across the interior boundary.
 This is an appropriate default assumption for most modeling within COMSOL Multiphysics, but it is not valid when movement of adjacent objects is needed.
 For such cases, or when you want to have a nonconforming mesh between adjacent domains, change Form Union to Form Assembly.

-- Solid Mechanics, when Contact features are included
+- Structural mechanics models, when Contact features are included

 - Multibody Dynamics